crillab/metrics/docs/md/wallet.md

 The second table proposed by *Wallet* allowing to show the **contribution** of each experiment-ware:

-- `vbew simple` corresponds to the intersection size of an experiment-ware and the VBEW of a selection of experiment-wares.
+- `vbew simple` corresponds to the intersection size of an experiment-ware and the VBEW.
-- `vbew x` corresponds to this previous intersection but it only allows experiment that have taken at least `x` second(s).
+- `vbew x` corresponds to this previous intersection but it only allows experiments that have taken at least `x` second(s).
 - `contribution` corresponds to the case that an experiment-ware is the only one that has been able to solve an input.

 As the previous table, we just need to call it by this simple method: